-If you are new to PC building or a new PC gamer who just want to play games on a computer, you might have heard about people building “Gaming” PCs for playing their favourite games.
+If you are new to PC building or a new PC gamer who just wants to play games on a computer, you might have heard about people building “Gaming” PCs for playing their favorite games.

-You may have an idea on what’s a normal PC is and what it contains but you want to know what improvement your PC will make if it becomes a “Gaming” PC from “Normal” PC.
+You may have an idea of what a normal PC is and what it contains but you want to know what improvement your PC will make if it becomes a “Gaming” PC from a “Normal” PC.
 Just read on and I will clear your doubts and help you understand better what’s the difference between the two.

-A normal PC is designed for doing basic tasks such as surfing, using light applications and even some gaming.
-It can’t tolerate very heavy applications or games that are dependent on your CPU, graphics card or RAM.
-The tasks you can perform on a normal PC range from using applications like MS Office, Photoshop, Surfing internet on Chrome, Firefox etc., and very light games such as Windows games or Flash games.
+A normal PC is designed for doing basic tasks such as surfing, using light applications, and even some gaming.
+It can’t tolerate very heavy applications or games that are dependent on your CPU, graphics card, or RAM.
+The tasks you can perform on a normal PC range from using applications like MS Office, Photoshop, Surfing the internet on Chrome, Firefox, etc., and very light games such as Windows games or Flash games.

-While many normal PC games can allow you to play some latest games, they can only play these games with the lowest settings possible.
+While many normal PC games can allow you to play the latest games, they can only play these games with the lowest settings possible.

 The crucial thing to understand is that not all gaming PCs are equal to one another.
 You will find one gaming PC playing a particular game with 30 fps, while another on 60 and another on 100+*.
 This is all due to different components installed inside your system.
 I will explain what are these and what’s their role in making a gaming PC faster than a normal PC below.

-*FPS- It is also known as Frames per Second are the amount of still pictures a monitor or a display shows in transition in one second using your PC.
+*FPS- It is also known as Frames per Second i.e., the number of still pictures a monitor or a display shows in one second using your PC.

 Another important thing to consider is the RAM frequency or speed.
 While a normal PC won’t need a higher frequency, a higher frequency of RAM is directly helpful in increasing the fps in games.
 This, however, also depends on the CAS Latency timings of the memory modules.
 A stricter timing and higher clock speed will achieve better performance than the one with high clock speed but with high latency timings.